 - Exclusion for foreign research – research cannot be done outside of the United States, including Puerto Rico or any land governed by the United States.

-- Exclusion for research in the social sciences – research in economics, business management, and behavioral sciences, arts, or humanities does not qualify.
+- Exclusion for research in the social sciences – research in economics, business management, behavioral sciences, arts, or humanities does not qualify.

-If you have any questions on if your activities do qualify for the 4-Part Test, feel free to give us a quick call by scheduling time with one of our engineers: schedule a call.
+If you have any questions or if your activities do qualify for the 4-Part Test, feel free to give us a quick call by scheduling time with one of our engineers: schedule a call.